brandonhellman/webextension-create/README.md

 - `-r` or `--react` Use React in your extension.
 - `-t` or `--typescript` Use Typescript in your extension.

-This will create a directory called `my-ext` inside the current folder.
+This will create a directory called `my-web-extension` inside the current folder.
 The initial structure for the project is generated from the options passed to the the CLI and all dependencies installed.

 ```
-my-ext
+my-web-extension
 ├── node_modules
 ├── public
 │   ├── icon.png